Harnkal/Getting-and-Cleaning-Data_Assign/README.md

 Introduction
 ------------

 This README was created in order to explain how the code on the file run_analysis.R works, and how the output of this code is tidy.
-It was divided into 8 items in order to make it easier for whoever is grading this assignment:
+It was divided into 8 items in order to make it easier to whoever is grading this assignment:

 0. Preparation and importing data
 1. Merging data